tiry/nuxeo-automation-scripting-blockly/Readme.md

 This module was initially started as a prototype for building an JavaScript based Automation DSL.

-The main code has now be moved to the main Nuxeo branch :
+The main code has now be moved to the main Nuxeo branch in [nuxeo-automation-scripting](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-automation/nuxeo-automation-scripting)

 Only the blockly integration remains in this module.